photo17

 Key Industries Driving Affiliate Marketing

 The growth of affiliate marketing in Africa and the Middle East is closely linked to a few dominant industries that have embraced performance-driven partnerships.
+Across these sectors, affiliate partnerships help brands expand distribution through trusted local publishers who already engage niche audiences.
 These industries leverage affiliates to build awareness, drive traffic, and enhance conversions through region-specific campaigns.

 The most active sectors include: